Interdisciplinary Graduate Certificate

 The 15-credit certificate is designed to equip the student with an interdisciplinary perspective on women’s health and well-being.
-Our intent is not only to create an academy of practitioners well-versed in evidence-based approaches to the care of women as individuals, but also practitioners who understand primary care access, community interventions, and health policies on local, national and global levels pertaining to women.
+Our intent is to create an academy of practitioners well-versed in evidence-based approaches to the care of women as individuals as well as practitioners who understand primary care access, community interventions, and health policies on local, national, and global levels pertaining to women.

 The Issues in Women’s Health course is the key required course for the certificate.

 Students then take at least one course from each of the certificate’s three domains:

 - Domain I: Individual Experiences of Disease, Wellness, Maturation, and Growth

 - Domain II: Women’s Roles, Responsibilities, Behaviors, and Beliefs; and Economics